Ricky Rudd: 2006–2007

 Rudd spent most of 2006 out of racing, racing only at Dover, where he filled in for an ailing Tony Stewart.
 He made an appearance to meet and sign autographs for fans at the 2006 Carl Casper's Custom Auto Show at Freedom Hall in Louisville, Kentucky and meanwhile, he also raced in a karting event called the RoboPong 200 in Newcastle, Indiana in a race full of IndyCar stars, and eventually etching his name on the Dan Wheldon Cup, the trophy that since 2012 has become that event's signature trophy.
-Late in the season, it was announced he would return to Yates to drive the No. 88 Ford full-time.
+Late in the season, his return to Yates was announced, to drive the No. 88 Ford full-time.
 His best finish since his return to the sport was seventh in the Coca-Cola 600.
 Since he missed the Chevy Rock & Roll 400, it was the first time in his career where he did not make a start due to an injury.
 Kenny Wallace drove the No. 88 on an interim basis until Rudd healed, except at Talladega, where Mike Wallace drove the car.
-Rudd made his return at Charlotte, where he finished 11th.
-He finished his career with a 21st-place finish at the Ford 400 at Homestead-Miami.
+Rudd made his return at Charlotte, where he finished eleventh.
+He finished his career with a 21st place finish at the Ford 400 at Homestead-Miami.

 After racing

 After the 2007 season, and a 32-year career, Rudd resides at his home in Cornelius, North Carolina.
 In 2007, Rudd was inducted into the 2007 Virginia Sports Hall of Fame and in 2010, he was selected to the Hampton Roads Sports Hall of Fame that honors those who have contributed to sports in southeastern Virginia.
 Rudd now lives what he calls "a very simple lifestyle" with his family.
 On February 7, 2012, Rudd signed to be an analyst for Speed Channel's weekend motor sports news program, SPEED Center.
 Following the announcement he said, "I'm really looking forward to the next chapter.
 It’s going to be a lot of fun working with the gang at SPEED."
 In 2013, Rudd made appearances in Series Two of the TV show Dallas in scenes filmed at Texas Motor Speedway as the hired driver for Christopher Ewing's methane-powered race car.

 On February 17, 2014, Rudd was inducted into the Daytona Beach Stock car Hall of Fame by Rotary International.

+In 2025, Rudd was inducted into the NASCAR Hall of Fame.

-Even though he retired from professional racing, Rudd still races go-karts at GoPro Motorplex in the Charlotte area.
+Even though he retired from professional racing, Rudd still races go-karts at Trackhouse Motorplex in the Charlotte area.